marlene32100/nordicGlamping/README.md

 The form fields have also been checked by me and some testers.
 The fields are correctly validated and the message is sent properly.

-A problem I found is that the form is submitted also if the message texarea does not fulfill the requirements I wrote on my code (at least 70 char).
+A problem I found is that the form is submitted also if the message texarea does not fulfill the requirements I wrote on my code (at least 40 char).

-The alert immediately tells the user that he/she should add more details if the text is too short, but the form is submitted anyway.
+The alert immediately tells the user that he/she should add more details if the text is too short, but if the user clicks again on the "submit" button, the form is submitted anyway.

-This will not affect the user experience, but it will affect the owner's side because too many emails can be sent with a text that might be too short.

-To prevent this, I added a checkbox which adds one more step before clicking the submitting bottom.

 Html and Css have been validated with [HTML Validator](https://validator.w3.org/) and [CSS Validator](https://jigsaw.w3.org/css-validator/).